 Grants may be available to support ministry or mission projects, to assist with the cost of lay or ordained personnel and program costs over a period of up to five years.
-Funding for approved projects will be available from each January and is paid in monthly installments for the duration of the program.
+This program is not open for applications in 2022.

 Capital works programs

-Small grants of up to $3,500 may be available to small rural congregations in townships of less than 2000 people.
-These are to assist with ministry or facilities that will build community either as a congregation or in connecting with the wider community.
-Funding for successful projects will be paid directly to congregations in the November following approval.
+Grants may be available to small rural congregations in townships of less than 5000 people, to assist with ministry or facilities projects that will build community either as a congregation or in connecting with the wider community.
+Grant programs are held annually.

-Grants of up to $10,000 may be available to assist a congregation in financial crisis with the cost of stipend for a minister in placement, which the congregation is unable to cover itself.
-The grant is paid in monthly installments for a nominated period up to 12 months.
+Limited grants may be available from the Sustentation Fund, to assist a congregation in financial crisis with the cost of stipend for a minister in placement, which the congregation is unable to cover itself.
+Grants can be considered at any time of the year, assessed through the Property Applications Review Team (PART)